dashevo/adr/engineering/adr-0002-height-and-round-in-unlock-tx-payload.md

 ## Decision

-To allow asset unlock transaction consumers verify signature, concatenated prefix `ve` (Dash Platform Vote Extension), platform height (uint64) and platform round (uint32) as `requestID` (16 bytes) field should be added to asset unlock transaction payload.
-Having the complete `requestID` as part of the transaction payload will allow not just tenderdash but other L2 systems to utilize Asset Lock/Unlock Core functionality for their needs in the future.
+To allow asset unlock transaction consumers verify signature, concatenated prefix `ve` (Dash Platform Vote Extension), platform height (uint64) and platform round (uint32) as `signatureRequest` (14 bytes) field should be added to asset unlock transaction payload.
+Having a complete request message as part of the transaction payload will allow not just tenderdash but other L2 systems to utilize Asset Lock/Unlock Core functionality for their needs in the future.

-To verify the signature, asset unlock transaction consumer should hash `requestID` from payload a combine with `quorumHash` and `sigHash` according to DIP7:
+To verify the signature, asset unlock transaction consumer should hash `signatureRequest` from payload a combine with `quorumHash` and `sigHash` according to DIP7:

 ```
-requestID = SHA256(requestID from transaction payload)
+requestID = SHA256(signatureRequest from transaction payload)

 sigHash = SHA256(transaction without quorumSig)